Azure/azure-sdk-for-cpp/sdk/core/azure-core/README.md

 - Exceptions for reporting errors from service requests in a consistent fashion (`RequestFailedException`)
 - Abstractions for Azure SDK Credentials (`TokenCredential`)

+### HTTP Transport adapter

+Out of the box, the Azure SDK for C++ supports the libcurl and WinHTTP libraries as HTTP stacks for communicating with Azure services over the network.
+The SDK also provides a mechanism for `customer-implemented` *HTTP transport adapter*.

 ## Troubleshooting

 Three main ways of troubleshooting failures are: